-If Pfizer receives marketing approval for and commercially launches REMOXY or other candidates under the Pfizer Agreements, Durect may need to materially expand its manufacturing capacity.
-Durect may not be able to increase its manufacturing capacity for REMOXY and these other drug candidates in a timely or economic manner, or at all.
+If Pfizer receives marketing approval for and commercially launches REMOXY, Durect may need to materially expand its manufacturing capacity.
+Durect may not be able to increase its manufacturing capacity for REMOXY in a timely or economic manner, or at all.
 Moreover, significant scale up of manufacturing will require additional validation studies, which are subject to FDA review and approval.
-If Durect is unable to successfully increase the manufacturing capacity for such components of REMOXY and these other drugs, at an acceptable cost or otherwise, and Pfizer is unable to establish alternative manufacturing capabilities, commercialization of REMOXY and these other drugs may be delayed, prevented or impaired or there may be a shortage in supply, which would harm our future revenues and cause our business to suffer.
+If Durect is unable to successfully increase the manufacturing capacity for such components of REMOXY, at an acceptable cost or otherwise, and Pfizer is unable to establish alternative manufacturing capabilities, commercialization of REMOXY may be delayed, prevented or impaired or there may be a shortage in supply, which would harm our future revenues and cause our business to suffer.